COVID-19 pandemic in the Democratic Republic of the Congo: October to December 2020

 There were 764 new cases in October, bringing the total number of confirmed cases to 11,395.
 The death toll rose to 308.
 The number of recovered patients increased to 10790, leaving 297 active cases at the end of the month.
 There were 1377 new cases in November, raising the total number of confirmed cases to 12,772.
 The death toll rose to 333.
 The number of recovered patients increased to 11585, leaving 854 active cases at the end of the month.

 On 18 November, the government announced that it has managed to contain an outbreak of Ebola in Equateur Province after assistance from the World Health Organization (WHO).
 The response included over 40,000 Ebola vaccinations, which like several COVID-19 vaccine candidates need to be stored at super-cold temperatures.
 The WHO Regional Director for Africa, Dr. Matshidiso Moeti, states that the response has provided several lessons for the global fight against COVID and has built local capacity.

 There were 4886 new cases in December, raising the total number of confirmed cases to 17,658.
 The death toll rose to 591.
 The number of recovered patients increased to 14,701, leaving 2366 active cases at the end of the month.
 Model-based simulations indicate that the 95% confidence interval for the time-varying reproduction number R t was lower than 1.0 in December and January.

 January to March 2021

 There were 5113 new cases in January, taking the total number of confirmed cases to 22,771.
 The death toll rose to 671.
 The number of recovered patients increased to 15,031, leaving 7069 active cases at the end of the month.
 There were 3190 new cases in February, taking the total number of confirmed cases to 25,961.
 The death toll rose to 707.
 The number of recovered patients increased to 18,950, leaving 6304 active cases at the end of the month.
-There were 2181 new cases in March, taking the total number of confirmed cases to 28,142.
-The death toll rose to 743.
-The number of recovered patients increased to 25,444, leaving 1955 active cases at the end of the month.